ArduPilot/ardupilot_wiki/common/source/docs/common-polygon_fence.rst

 .. note:: You can define many inclusion and exclusion fences.
 However,multiple inclusions fences, including the :ref:`cylindrical fences <common-ac2_simple_geofence>` must overlap, since the vehicle can operate only within the complete overlap area of all of the inclusion fences.
 Exclusion fences may be placed within or outside of inclusion fences.

+.. note:: In order to upload or download these fences from Mission Planner the connected link must be using MAVLink2 protocol.
+Normally, since the USB conenction is used, this protocol is default.
+However, radio linked connections may use MAVLink1 by default and would need to be changed to MAVLink2 in order to upload and download across them.

 .. tip:: You can have both the :ref:`cylindrical fences <common-ac2_simple_geofence>` and inclusion/exclusion fences and choose to use just the HOME centerd "tin-can" for a flight by selecting only the "Circle" or "Altitude and Circle" for :ref:`FENCE_TYPE<FENCE_TYPE>`.
 You can chose to enable the :ref:`cylindrical fences <common-ac2_simple_geofence>`, these inclusion/exclusion fences, and/or altitude limit, in any combination, with this parameter.